Barbat (lute)

-The barbat (بربت) or barbud is a lute of Greater Iranian or Persian origin, and widespread across Central Asia, especially since the Sassanid Empire.
+The barbat (بربت) or barbud is a lute of Greater Iranian or Persian origin, and widespread across Central Asia, especially since the Sasanian Empire.
 Barbat is characterized as carved from a single piece of wood, including the neck and a wooden sound board.
 Possibly a skin-topped instrument for part of its history, it is ancestral to the wood-topped oud and biwa and the skin-topped Yemeni qanbus.

 Although the original barbat disappeared, modern Iranian luthiers have invented a new instrument, inspired by the Barbat.
 The modern re-created instrument (Iranian Barbat) resembles the oud, although differences include a smaller body, longer neck, a slightly raised fingerboard, and a sound that is distinct from that of the oud.

 History

 The barbat probably originated in Central Asia.
 The earliest image of the barbat dates back to the 1st century BC from ancient northern Bactria.
-While in his book (Les instruments de musique de l’Inde ancienne) musicologist Claudie Marcel-Dubois pointed out a more "clear cut" depiction of the barbat from Gandhara sculpture dated to the 2nd-4th centuries AD, which may well have been introduced by the Kushan aristocracy whose influence is attested in Gandharan art.
+While in his book (Les instruments de musique de l’Inde ancienne) musicologist Claudie Marcel-Dubois pointed out a more "clear cut" depiction of the barbat from Gandhara sculpture dated to the 2nd–4th centuries AD, which may well have been introduced by the Kushan aristocracy whose influence is attested in Gandharan art.

-The name itself meant short-necked lute in Pahlavi, the language of the Sasanian Empire, through which the instrument came west from Central Asia to the Middle East, adopted by the Persians.
+The name itself meant short-necked lute in Pahlavi, the language of the Sasanian Empire, through which the instrument came west from Central Asia to West Asia, adopted by the Persians.
 The barbat (possibly known by example in pre-islamic Yemen as mizhar, kirān, or muwattar, all skin topped versions, like the rud) was used by some Arabs in the sixth century.
 At the end of the 6th century, a wood topped version of the Persian-styled instrument was constructed by al Nadr, called "ūd", and introduced from Iraq to Mecca.
 This Persian-style instrument was being played there in the seventh century.
 Sometime in the seventh century it was modified or "perfected" by Mansour Zalzal, and the two instruments (barbat and "ūd shabbūt") were used side by side into the 10th century, and possibly longer.

 The two instruments have been confused by modern scholars looking for examples, and some of the ouds identified may possibly be barbats.
 Examples of this cited in the Encyclopedia of Islam include a lute in the Cantigas de Santa Maria and the frontispiece from The Life and Times of Ali Ibn ISA by Harold Bowen.